Join JPI UE

 Please click here for the frequently asked questions we collected.

 If you have an additional questions you are welcome to mail us at email@example.com

-This project aims at mapping and enhancing local strategies to address the exclusion from essential services of migrants with precarious residential status.
-It will explore the challenges migrants face, emphasising the particular experiences of women, the services available in some cities such as healthcare and shelter, and the rationales for them.
-Case studies in Cardiff, Frankfurt and Vienna, in partnership with city councils and consultation with stakeholders, will explore differing approaches to provision within contrasting legal frameworks, including collaboration between public services and civil society.
-The project will strengthen transnational networking and knowledge exchange to inform and enhance future practice.
+The aim of the LoReMiproject is to map and to strengthen local strategies to address the exclusion from essential services of migrants with precarious residential status.
+It will explore the challenges migrants face, including barriers to access services such as healthcare and shelter, and the particular issuesfaced by women.
+Within contrasting legal frameworks, case studies in Cardiff, Frankfurt and Vienna, in partnership with city councils, will explore differing municipal approaches and their rationales, including collaboration between public services and civil society.
+Knowledge exchange with other European cities will inform and enhance future practice.

 Partners: University of Oxford – Centre on Migration, Policy and Society, School of Anthropology and Museum Ethnography, Technische Universität Wien – Raumplanung, Hochschule Fulda University of Applied Sciences